 Before I go any further, I have to admit that I am by no means an exercise junkie.
 For a long time, my exercise regime was going to the swimming pool once a week.
 Yes, I sort of always knew that moderate exercise is an important contribution to maintaining one’s health, but it wasn’t something I really paid too much attention to.

 What bothered me more was that I tired fast whenever I did some serious thinking or learning.
 As you probably know from my blog, I like learning a lot, and feeling tired after only 20 to 30 minutes of studying made me wonder if I had already gotten too old for it.
 Yes, you can counter that tiredness for a while with a strong cup of coffee, and I love coffee, but this isn’t really a solution to get through the day with a bright mind.
 In fact, even with coffee mind fog sets in way too soon.

-Most of us have a tendency to put off work we don’t like very much, or work which is so daunting that we cannot see how we can ever finish it.
+Most of us have a tendency to put off work we don’t like very much, or work so daunting that we cannot see how we can ever finish it.